meeehdi-dev/bropilot.nvim/README.md

 Here is the default configuration.

 - `provider` is a string defining the provider to use (`ollama`, `codestral` and `copilot` are supported)
+- `ls_version` is a string defining the version of [llm-language-server](https://github.com/meeehdi-dev/llm-language-server)
 - `api_key` is a string defining the API key to use for the `codestral` provider
 - `auto_suggest` is a boolean that enables automatic debounced suggestions
 - `excluded_filetypes` is an array of filetypes ignored by the `auto_suggest` option (https://github.com/meeehdi-dev/bropilot.nvim/pull/1)